Thanasis Papazoglou: Hapoel Haifa

 In the summer of 2018 Papazoglou moved to Israeli club Hapoel Haifa.
 He immediately impressed manager Nir Klinger and was included on the Europa League list.
 On 26 July 2018, he made his first appearance for Hapoel coming in as a substitute and scoring the only goal in a 1–1 draw against Fimleikafélag Hafnarfjarðar in the Europa League.
 On 29 July 2018, he won the Israel Super Cup after a penalty shoot-out win against Hapoel Be'er Sheva F.C.

 Dinamo București

 On 1 February 2019 Papazoglou signed a one-and-a-half-year contract with Romanian club Dinamo București.
 On 10 July 2019, Papazoglou was released by the club.

 Voluntari

 On 18 July 2019 Papazoglou signed a year contract with Romanian club FC Voluntari.
 On 8 January 2020, Voluntari mutually agreed to terminate the contracts of four players: Athanasios Papazoglou, Constantin Nica, Avtandil Ebralidze and Martin Harrer.

 AEL

 On 3 January 2020, Papazoglou signed a year-and-a-half contract with Greek club AEL for an undisclosed fee.

 Xanthi F.C.

-On 3 October 2020, Papazoglou signed a contract with Greek club Xanthi F.C. for an undisclosed fee.
+On 3 October 2020, Papazoglou signed a contract with Greek club Xanthi for an undisclosed fee.